Code-Institute-Submissions/Project-2-api-recipe2/README.md

 1. The top navbar is now fixed at the top to ensure ease of navigation from all points on the page.

 2. Boxes with pictures come up below main image showing recipes.

-# User Stories
-This website is created for anyone who wants to expand their cook book and try a new receipe.

- A user:
-- A user who wants to search a new recipe to learn.

-- A professional chief who is looking for a recipe.

-- For someone with little cooking knowledge.

-- For someone looking for a specific recipe.

- As the page creater:
-- I want the recipes to be up to date.

-- I want the users to find classic or moddern dishes or methods of food receipes.

-- A user who wants to get inspiration to try new recipes

-- I want to utilise an API to provide up to date information to my users.

-- I want this page to be simple for all age groups to be able to use and navigate the site with ease.

 # Features